kozm9000/vscodium-with-extensions-nix-shell/README.md

 nix-shell --arg allowUnfree true
 ```

-> Alternatively, set "useVsCode ? true," on line 7 in any of `shell.nix` files to use VSCode by default and run just `nix-shell` without the need for --arg.
+> Alternatively, set "useVsCode ? true," on line 9 in any of `shell.nix` files to use VSCode by default and run just `nix-shell` without the need for --arg.

+Available boolean arguments:

+- enableGitExtensions
+- enableHtmlCssExtensions
+- enableJsTsExtensions
+- enableMarkdownExtensions
+- enableUniversalExtensions
+- enableUserExtensions

 ## 🛠️ Customizing extensions